price of solar panel for home

 • On-grid systems: No battery, cheaper.

-• Off-grid or hybrid systems: Include batteries, higher initial cost but backup power.
+• Off-grid or hybrid systems: Include batteries, higher initial cost, but backup power.

 Location and State-Specific Factors

-Labour costs, sunlight hours, and DISCOM rules vary by state, influencing overall system costs.
+Labor costs, sunlight hours, and DISCOM rules vary by state, influencing overall system costs.

 Solar Panel Cost Breakdown (Per kW)